avinashnair02/Hotel_Review_Classifier_/README.md

 LinkedIn: https://www.linkedin.com/in/avinash-nair-299b72157/ <br>
 Medium: https://avinashnair02.medium.com/ <br>

-##MOtivation
+## Motivation

-This project is done to get a hands on understanding of the NLP concepts.
+This project is done to get a hands on understanding of the NLP concepts and Streamlit.

 ## Table of Contents